Calendar Events

 Legislative Office Building 203

-This bill seeks to reclassify non-profit organizations that assist in settling individuals identified as "illegal immigrants" as for-profit entities for tax purposes.
-If enacted, it would significantly increase the tax burden on these organizations, financially penalizing groups that provide critical support, housing, and integration services to immigrant communities, making it harder for them to operate and effectively reducing aid to vulnerable populations.
+This bill seeks to reclassify non-profit organizations that assist individuals identified as "illegal immigrants" as for-profit entities for tax purposes.
+If enacted, it would significantly increase the tax burden on these organizations, making it harder for them to provide critical services like housing, legal aid, and integration support to vulnerable immigrant communities.

 HB635